bsugg/Project2/README.md

 Two types of models will be fitted, tested, and analyzed for accuracy and misclassification of this prediction.
-As mentioned previously, the first will be an Ensemble Model via Random Forests and the second will be a Linear Regression model via a Generalized Linear Model.
-Both test all possible predictor variables.
+As mentioned previously, the first will be an Ensemble Model via Random Forests and the second will be a Linear Regression model via a Generalized Linear Model for Logistic Regression.
+Both will test all possible predictor variables.

-The fit process for both will utilize the `caret` package and available relevant options for each model type, with more detail to follow.
+The fit process will utilize the `caret` package and available relevant options for each model type, with more detail to follow.
 For each fit, we will rely on the functionality of the `caret` package to assist with k-fold cross validation, centering, and scaling.

 ## Ensemble Model